HungLe2511/PySpark-for-Beginner/README.md

 ![Codespace](image/1707004360663.png)

 When spark is running, there are two most important operations in data transformation:
-- `Transformations` : is a transformation on DDF, DF, spark SQL but in reality these transformations will not be performed until spark receives actions (`Lazy transformation`)
+- `Transformations` : is a transformation on RDD, DF, spark SQL but in reality these transformations will not be performed until spark receives actions (`Lazy transformation`)
 - `Actions` : In Apache Spark, actions are operations that trigger the execution of computations defined on RDDs (Resilient Distributed Datasets), DataFrames, or Datasets.
 Unlike transformations, which define a new RDD, DataFrame, or Dataset from an existing one (but are lazy and do not trigger computation), actions cause Spark to execute the actual computation and produce a result.

 ![Codespace](image/Transformations-and-actions-in-Apache-Spark.png)